 5. It can often determine your history

-You may live in a country that already has had a turbulent history because of where it’s located on the map, such as Jerusalem where the people have long suffered an internal war due to the quest to claim the land people believe to be Jesus’s birthplace.
-Another example of this is France’s pursuit to colonize Cambodia in the 1860s due to the access to the Mekong River viewed as a gateway to China.
+You may live in a country that already has had a turbulent history because of where it’s located on the map, such as Jerusalem.
+Another example of this is France’s pursuit to colonize Cambodia in the 1860s due to their access to the Mekong River, viewed as a gateway to China.

 Every country has its own history of war and how it has survived, sometimes through the development of allies and sometimes through growing its own independence.
 Allies are often built based on where a country sits on the globe.